dotmpe/node-sitefile/doc/feature-dhtml.rst

 A dev setup could build its assets, but other setups need dists.

 Cant really decide on a builder.
 Which may be part of considerations.
-Webpack, coffee-script, Babel etc. Thoughts on this go into features/build
+Webpack, coffeescript, Babel etc. Thoughts on this go into features/build

 During development, serving resources directly is most convenient.
 But building involves resolving dependencies, packaging, new files, cached